vegaprotocol/documentation/docs/tools/vega-wallet/cli-wallet/latest/guides/build-send-commands.md

 **Tips for sending commands**

-1. The command should be written on a single line, to prevent problems with the CLI not properly handling multiple arguments.
+1. Write the command on a single line to prevent problems with the CLI not properly handling multiple arguments.
-2. Wrap the JSON payload with single quotes in the command line to prevent the CLI from interpreting the JSON command as a special command.
+3. Wrap the JSON payload with single quotes in the command line to prevent the CLI from interpreting the JSON command as a special command.

 **Command structure**